rdimitrov4/Inspecting-Istio-Service-Mesh-TLS-in-Kubernetes/README.md

 5) **Installing Istio Service Mesh on the Kubernetes cluster to enable TLS encryption**

-    After meeting the prerequisites for Istio and making the necessary platform setup we can Install Istion on our K8S cluster following the official documentation
+    After meeting the prerequisites for Istio and making the necessary platform setup we can Install Istio on our K8S cluster following the official documentation
     `https://istio.io/latest/docs/setup/`

    After doing so and labeling our default namespace with the `istio-injection=enabled` lable we are ready to go.